Regorafenib (Stivarga®)

 Taking regorafenib tablets

 You take regorafenib once a day.
-Try to take the tablets at the same time each day.
-You should take them after a light, low-fat meal.
-This meal could include all of the following:
+You should take the tablets at the same time every day after a light, low fat meal.
+An example of a light, low fat meal includes all of the following eaten as 1 meal:

 Swallow the tablets whole with a glass of water.
 Do not chew, break or crush them.

-If you forget to take the tablets, you should take the missed dose as soon as possible on the same day.
-Do not take 2 doses on the same day to make up for a missed dose.
+If you forget to take the tablets, take the missed dose as soon as possible within the same day.
+If a full day has passed, take the next dose at the usual time.
+Do not take a double dose.
+Contact the hospital on the 24-hour number you have been given for advice.

 Other things to remember about your tablets: